 You can also create partitions on multiple columns using PySpark

 partitionBy().
-Just pass columns you want to partition as arguments to this method.
+Just pass the columns you want to partition as arguments to this method.

 #partitionBy() multiple columns df.write.option("header",True) \ .partitionBy("state","city") \ .mode("overwrite") \ .csv("/tmp/zipcodes-state")

 It creates a folder hierarchy for each partition; we have mentioned the first partition as

 For each partition column, if you wanted to further divide into several partitions, use